6 ways to prepare for spine surgery

 If you’ve made the decision to proceed with surgery to relieve your back pain, there are things you can do to improve your recovery.
-Michael Peelle, MD, Palmetto Health-USC Spine Center, offers six steps you can take for an optimal outcome.
+Michael Peelle, MD offered six steps you can take for an optimal outcome.

 - Don’t neglect movement before surgery.
 Although back pain can be debilitating, it is important to maintain physical activity prior to surgery.
 Not only does this help you maintain or achieve a healthy weight, which speeds recovery, but it also decreases your likelihood of getting a blood clot or circulation issues that affect surgery.